 What to do if you think your email or social networking account has been hacked.

-Before you get rid of your computer, save your personal information, then delete it from the hard drive so it doesn’t end up in the hands of an identity thief.
+How to remove your personal information from your computer so it doesn’t end up in the hands of an identity thief.

 Here are some ways to safely use public Wi-Fi when you're out and about.